Arrested on heating: controlling the motility of active droplets by temperature: Results and discussion

 The gradual increase of \Pen{} during cooling now allows us to directly observe the fundamental first transition from the immotile base state to self-propelled motion~\cite{michelin2013_spontaneous,michelin2023_selfpropulsion}.
-This can be realised theoretically using hydrodynamic models, originally proposed in~\cite{michelin2013_spontaneous} as follows:
+This can be motivated theoretically using hydrodynamic advection-diffusion models, canonically set out by Michelin et al.~\cite{michelin2013_spontaneous} as follows:

 A spherical particle of radius $R$ is immersed in a fluid medium containing a chemical fuel at concentration $c$.
-At negligible Reynolds numbers, the flow is governed by the Stokes equations, $\mu\nabla^2\vec{u}=\nabla p$, $\nabla\cdot\vec{u}=0.$ The chemical field is coupled by an advection-diffusion equation, and by the particle consuming fuel at its boundary, $\partial_t c(R) =-\mathcal{A}$.
+At negligible Reynolds numbers, the flow is governed by the Stokes equations, $\mu\nabla^2\vec{u}=\nabla p$, $\nabla\cdot\vec{u}=0.$ The chemical field is coupled by an advection-diffusion equation,

+and by the particle consuming fuel at its boundary, \mbox{$\partial_t c(R) =-\mathcal{A}$}.
 The P\'eclet number is set by the activity $\mathcal{A}$, mobility $\mathcal{M}$ and diffusivity $D$ of the chemical species and the particle radius $R$.
-Using a decomposition into squirmer modes and a linear stability analysis around the isotropic base state (mode $n=0$), the authors find a transition to the propulsive dipolar state ($n=1$) above a threshold value of $\Pen{}=4$.
+Using a decomposition into squirmer modes and a linear stability analysis around the isotropic base state, $n=0$, the authors of \cite{michelin2013_spontaneous} find a transition to the propulsive dipolar state, $n=1$, above a threshold value of $\Pen{}=4$.

-Our mixed surfactant method allows us to observe the growth of the bipolar mode in situ and a detailed comparison with the theory.
-We recorded the droplet speed $V$ at the onset of motion and performed a simulation of the interfacial instability, solving for the full 3D problem following~\cite{michelin2013_spontaneous,picella2022_confined} and adapted to our cell geometry (see SI), with good qualitative agreement between experimental and numerical data (Fig.~\ref{fig:piv}a, Video S6).